Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. There are three groups of data set: training set, validation set and test set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The summary statistics of the traffic signs data set are as this:

 * The size of training set is 34799
 * The size of the validation set is 4410